paytonrodman/paytonrodman.github.io/content/resource/grad-FAQ/before/research.md

 I did multiple short projects and greatly enjoyed it!
 I also benefitted hugely from the range of experiences in both theory and observation (experiment), and although I am now in theory, my observational experience still helps me to put my theory into context and to predict what observers should see based on my work.

+### <a name="publishing"></a>Do I need to be published?

+**No!!!**

+Good publications in a respected journal are a definite boost to your application because they're undeniable proof that you can do research at a high level, but they are not the only way to prove this.
+You can also demonstrate skill by getting a research supervisor to write one of your letters of recommendation.
+Or, you could present your results at a conference.

+You should also bear in mind that publishing norms vary between fields.
+In CS, for example, all important work is presented at conferences because the field moves too quickly for conventional journal peer-review to work.
+And there are big differences in the speed of projects too.
+If your research involves physical experiments, field work, or human participants, a single project could easily take years.
+Compare this to my first publication, the majority of which was completed within 12 weeks.

+And publications have different value depending on where they are published and what your contribution was.
+There are many predatory journals that will accept *anything*, and they are not well respected, nor are their contents.
+Publications in undergraduate journals are similarly down-weighted since it's assumed the quality or impact of the work is lower.
+And simply having your name appended to a paper when you did no real intellectual work on it doesn't help you when you're questioned on the topic in an interview.

-### What about other extracurricular activities (ECs)?
+### <a name="other-ecs"></a>What about other extracurricular activities (ECs)?
 It is useful to work as a tutor?
 Should I be a teaching assistant (TA)?

 These are generally not as important as either grades or research.
 You may be expected to work for the university as a tutor or TA during your PhD and so you might want to get some experience in these things, but it's not likely to be a huge plus on an application.
 You can certainly do these things if you enjoy them and/or want to earn some money, but take care not to let your grades or research dip.